BennyCarlsson/it-companies-jkpg/README.md

 - **[Combitech](https://www.combitech.com/)**: A Nordic technology consulting company focusing on digitalization and cybersecurity.
 - **[CGI](https://www.cgi.com/en/overview)**: A global IT and business consulting firm specializing in digital transformation, cybersecurity, cloud solutions, and industry-specific services across 21 sectors.
 CGI offers scalable solutions and supports clients in achieving sustainable results through innovative technology and business strategies.
 - **[Softhouse](https://www.softhouse.se/)**: A Swedish consultancy focused on software development, digitalization, and design, with over 300 employees across nine offices.
+- **[Divid AB](https://divid.se/sv/)**: A Jönköping-based IT consultancy specializing in product configuration software for complex products.
+They offer solutions like CPQ (Configure, Price, Quote) and CPIM (Configurable Product Information Management) systems, serving clients such as Systemair, Munters, Swegon, and Ekovent.